Dr. Sheena Karnani

 Dr. Sheena Karnani is an HCPC (UK) Registered Psychologist practicing in Hong Kong who is passionate about using clinical psychology to help clients from all walks of life.
 Having lived and worked in various parts of the world, she has experience with the way people from different cultures and backgrounds react to and process life events, such as anxiety, depression, stress, trauma or a milestone moment.

-Dr. Karnani is a Chartered Psychologist (British Psychological Society), a Registered Member of the Hong Kong Association of Doctors in Clinical Psychology, a Member of Hong Kong Psychological Society and a Member of the American Psychological Association.
+Dr. Karnani is a Chartered Psychologist, British Psychological Society (BPS), a Registered Member of the Hong Kong Association of Doctors in Clinical Psychology (HKADCP), a Member of Hong Kong Psychological Society (HKPS) and a Member of the American Psychological Association (APA).

 Dr. Karnani provides individual, group, couples and family counselling as well as psychological and psychoeducational assessment services.